 A very weak planetary atmosphere of oxygen and carbon dioxide.
 From the radiation from the Sun, the surface temperature rises only to 134K (−139°C)

-Although sixty-seven (2012) moons are currently recognised as Jovian satellites, only the four main Galilean moons are probably of interest to most visual observers.
+Although sixty-nine (2018) moons are currently or provisionally recognised as Jovian satellites, only the four main Galilean moons are probably of interest to most visual observers.
 Galileo was to discover the first four in 1610, but it was not until 272 years later, on 9th September 1892, that E.E.
 Barnard (1857-1923) stubbled upon the fifth moon, V. Amalthea.
 This was followed eight years later by VI.
 Himelia on 1904, being found by Charles Dillon Perrine (1867-1951), and he followed this with VII.
 Elara on 3rd December 1905.
 Amazingly, these two latter moons found by Perrine were not given proper names until the IAU designated them in 1975!

 Satellite numbers then slowly increased, with seven by 1905, eight by 1914, eleven in 1938 and twelve by 1951.
 In 1974/75 another two moons were discovered by Earth-bound observed, making the total fourteen.
 Next in 1979 were the discovery of the innermost moons by Voyager 1 & 2 ; being XV.
 Adrastea, XIV.
 Thebe and XVI.
 Metis.
 This number remained stable until 2000, until XVII.
 Callirrhoe was found by Canadian born Brett J. Gladman and colleagues on 4th November 1999.